KR-0000/Clinical-Decision-Support-System-Prototype/README.md

 ### Render free-tier cold start

-Both the API and Worker run on Render's free plan, which spins down containers after ~15 minutes of inactivity.
+Both the API and Worker run on Render's free plan, which spins down containers after roughly 15 minutes of inactivity.
 The Worker must be awake before a case submission will process.

 **Before using the frontend, visit the worker URL first:**

-1. Open https://cds-worker.onrender.com/ in a new tab and wait for it to return `worker alive` (up to ~60 seconds on a cold start).
+1. Open https://cds-worker.onrender.com/ in a new tab and wait for it to return `worker alive` (up to 60 seconds on a cold start).
 2. Then open the frontend and submit a case normally.

-Skipping this step will cause the frontend to spin indefinitely after submission — the worker container is asleep and not consuming tasks from Redis.
+Skipping this step will cause the frontend to spin indefinitely after submission.
+The worker container is asleep and not consuming tasks from Redis, so submitted jobs never get picked up.

 ---